WillCh/286proj/notes/week1.md

 Some thoughts per project below.
 We will also meet next Tuesday.
 As we get more context I can connect you guys to folks on campus, in the open source community, and in industry as needed.
 But let’s get some focused questions first.

-In general, this is graduate work and you guys need to define the details: what do you think it interesting, and what do you plan to deliver?
+In general, this is graduate work and you guys need to define the details: what do you think is interesting, and what do you plan to deliver?
 I can generate lots of ideas, but you guys should scope out what’s worthwhile and what’s feasible.
 Imagine you’re being graded on two axes: (1) how interesting/ambitious/useful is the project, (2) how close did you come to hitting the milestones you set for yourselves.
 You have control over the tradeoff between (1) and (2), but I’d encourage you to emphasize (2) — make sure you set expectations realistically, and deliver on what you promise.

 Joe